-For some patients, a less than ideal smile is simply the cause of genetics – nothing they did could have changed how their smile developed.
+For some patients, a less-than-ideal smile is simply the cause of genetics – nothing they did could have changed how their smile developed.
 But for others, bad habits contribute to uneven jaw growth or other issues with their smile and bite development.
 If your child still sucks his or her thumb, Westwalk Orthodontic Group is here to help.

 The first step is to encourage your child to give up the habit that is damaging the smile.
 We recommend establishing a reward system to provide the child with positive reinforcement for avoiding the habit.
-Begin with the goal of avoiding the habit for one day, and gradually increase to one week, two weeks, one month.
+Begin with the goal of avoiding the habit for one day, and gradually increase it to one week, two weeks, or one month.
 We see a high success rate when a reward system such as this is implemented.

-If a reward system isn’t successful, we can make a habit breaking appliance in one of our offices to help your child curb their habit.
+If a reward system isn’t successful, we can make a habit-breaking appliance in one of our offices to help your child curb their habit.

 What does extended thumbsucking do to a smile?

 Prolonged thumbsucking can cause the upper front teeth to protrude and the upper jaw to narrow.
 Once the habit stops, the upper front teeth will often move back slightly, making the protrusion less pronounced.

 We can craft a habit breaker appliance to prevent thumbsucking for children who do not respond positively to a reward system.
 The appliance is a small metal crib that is placed in the front part of the roof of the mouth.
 This prevents the patient from resting the thumb on the roof of the mouth.

 We see a very high success rate using this appliance with our patients.